ankane/shorts/Hardening-Devise.md

 # Hardening Devise

-A few tips to make your [Devise](https://github.com/plataformatec/devise) setup more secure :lock:
+A few basic steps to make your [Devise](https://github.com/plataformatec/devise) setup more secure :lock:

 Replace the `puts` calls with actual code :)